Testing High-latitude Curvature Effect of Gamma-Ray Bursts with {\it Fermi} Data: Evidence of Bulk Acceleration in Prompt Emission: Methodology

-The start and stop times of each selected time interval (Column 2), the corresponding $S$ value (Column 3), the adopted zero time $t_{0}$ (Column 4), the best-fit parameters, include the normalization (Column 5), the power-law index (Column 6), as well as the AIC and BIC statistics (Column 7), are listed in Table \ref{tab:relation}.
-For each burst, the entire decay phase is marked with the symbol ``(1)'' and the late part decay phase is marked with the symbol ``(2)''.
+The start and stop times of each selected time interval (Column 2), the corresponding $S$ value (Column 3), the adopted zero time $t_{0}$ (Column 4), the best-fit parameters, include the normalization (Column 5), the power-law index (Column 6), and the AIC and BIC statistics (Column 7) are listed in Table \ref{tab:relation}.
+For each burst, the entire decay phase is marked with the symbol (1) and the late-part decay phase is marked with the symbol (2).